Shop security systems

 Retail security systems can be scaled depending on the size of the business.
 For example, the security requirements of one small shop with one entry point and cash desk, in comparison to that of a department store with multiple entrances, levels and pay points, are likely to be considerably different.

-There were more than 950,000 estimated incidents of theft in the last year – an increase from 575,000 in the previous year, according to the Association of Convenience Stores (ACS) 2018 Crime Report.
+There have been more than a million incidents of theft in the past year, according to the Association of Convenience Stores (ACS) 2019 Crime Report.

 If you use a professional security company, they may also offer a monitoring service, meaning they survey your alarms and cameras and can alert you, as well as the relevant authorities (e.g. emergency services) if a break-in should occur.